 Reviewed by the Maryland Board of Veterinary Medical Examiners, this program delivers hands-on veterinary assisting training and real world experience in a vet’s office.

-This training consists of two noncredit courses and an internship:
+This training consists of three noncredit courses and an internship.

 - CCS-533 Veterinary Assistant 1: Outpatient Diagnostics and Pharmacy